hatdropper1977/john.soban.ski/content/refactor-matlab-to-tidyverse.md

 The algorithm loads the BUPA liver disorders database from the University of California, Irvine (UCI) [machine learning repository](http://archive.ics.uci.edu/ml/machine-learning-databases/liver-disorders/bupa.data).

 ### Matlab
-In Matlab, we simply encode the CSV as matrix using brackets and assignment.
+In Matlab, we encode the CSV into a matrix with brackets and assignment.

 ```matlab
 data = [85,92,45,27,31,0.0,1